FuelLabs/sway/test/README.md

 To make snapshot "environment free", the test harness changes `forc` output a little bit.

 1 - First it does not show complete file paths.
-All paths are relative to the swat repo root.
+All paths are relative to the Sway repo root.
-2 - Test harness also remove all printing of times.
+2 - Test harness also removes all printing of times.
 3 - It also removes all ANSI codes for coloring and others.

 ## Commands